codingneko/get-verbed/README.md

 [arrays.ts](/blob/main/arrays.ts).
 New words can simply be added to these arrays.

-The `VERBS` array can contain either plain strings or an object containing a word and a content warning.
-This should be used if the verb you're adding could be uncomfortable for people (e.g. if it's lewd).
+They both can contain either plain strings or an object containing a word and a content warning.
+This should be used if the word you're adding could be uncomfortable for people (e.g. if it's lewd).

 ```ts